 Conceptual Understanding: Avatars may not only represent a person or place, they can also represent personalities, ideologies and much more.

-Skills focus: Adobe Illustrator
+Technical Skills focus: Adobe Illustrator

 Content: In the development project, students follow a professional design cycle to research and develop a personal avatar.
 Students explore such concepts as identity, self expression, aesthetics and form.
 Students learned technical skills in Adobe Illustrator, vector graphic design, avatar and logo creation.